kuzzleio/kuzzle-plugin-auth-passport-local/README.md

 * `digest` describes how the hashed password is stored in the persisting layer.
 See other possible values in the [node.js documentation](https://nodejs.org/api/buffer.html#buffer_buf_tostring_encoding_start_end)
 * `encryption` determines whether the hashing algorithm uses `crypto.createHash` (`hash`) or `crypto.createHmac` (`hmac`).
 For more details, see the [node.js documentation](https://nodejs.org/api/crypto.html)
 * `requirePassword` must be a boolean.
 If true, this makes this plugin refuse any credentials update or deletion, unless the currently valid password is provided or the change is performed via the `security` controller
 * `resetPasswordExpiresIn`: A positive time representation of the delay after which a reset password token expires (see [ms](https://www.npmjs.com/package/ms) for possible formats).
-Users with expired passwords are given a `resetPasswordToken` when login in and must change their password to be allowed to log in again.
+Users with expired passwords are given a `resetPasswordToken` when logging in and must change their password to be allowed to log in again.

 ## Password policies